httpwg/http-extensions/draft-thomson-http-encryption.md

 using the JWE Compact Serialization:

-* The JWE Protected Header is fixed to a value { "alg": "dir", "enc": "A128GCM" }, describing direct encryption using AES-GCM with a 128-bit key.
+* The JWE Protected Header is fixed to a value { "alg": "dir", "enc": "A128GCM" }, describing direct encryption using AES-GCM with a 128-bit content encryption key.
 This header is not transmitted, it is instead implied by the value of the Content-Encoding header field.

 * The JWE Encrypted Key is empty, as stipulated by the direct encryption algorithm.